At this moment the ice rink Haarlem is closed for the summer season. The new skating seasons starts 1 October 2022.

 What to wear on the ice

 Always wear gloves when skating.
 Keep all parts of your body covered: do not skate in a short sleeved t-shirt.
 Wear clothes that allow you to move freely, like tight fitting (lycra) training pants and jackets.
-You may also want to wear thermal underwear to keep you warm and/or a short fleece jacket.
-At least wear a hat made of thick fabric to keep your head warm (and safe).
+You may also want to wear thermal underwear to keep you warm and/or a short (fleece) jacket.
+At least wear a hat or cap made of thick fabric to keep your head warm (and safe).
 If you have a skating or bicycle helmet, please do wear it!
 Skate safe.

 Activities for groups (companies): Bavarian Curling